rosswilson2306/homeflow-tech-test/README.md

 4. In your browser, navigate to http://localhost:4567
 5. You should see the heading "Homeflow Front-end Tech Test" on the page.

-**NOTE: You'll need to restart the server any time you make changes to the server-side code.**
+**NOTE: If you make any changes to the server-side (Ruby) code, you'll need to restart your server for the changes to take effect.**

 Anything you put in the `public` folder will be directly accessible in the browser.
 This includes JavaScripts, Stylesheets, images etc